FBI releases new photos, video of 2011 Giffords shooting

 One of the pictures released shows Pima County Sheriff's deputies holding gunman Jared Loughner on the ground following the shooting although their faces are blacked out.

-And a surveillance video shows a hooded Loughner walking though the store before the shooting.
+And a surveillance video shows a hooded Loughner walking through the store before the shooting.

 Among those killed were 9-year-old Christina-Taylor Green, U.S. District Court Judge John Roll and Giffords aide Gabe Zimmerman.